jovanailin/nordeus_data_engineering_challenge_23/README.md

 ## Overview

-This project provides a REST API to process and query data related to user and game statistics.
-The API is built using Flask and deployed on Heroku.
+As part of the Nordeus Data Engineering Challenge, this project brings together an ETL notebook, API implementation, and a REST API.
+The ETL notebook efficiently processes data for use in the API, which interacts with a PostgreSQL database to ensure quick and precise data access.
+Hosted on Heroku, the REST API features endpoints for detailed user and game statistics.
+This setup ensures a seamless flow from data processing to end-user accessibility.

 ### Data Preprocessing